 Full records should be retained for seven years after the last date of service delivery for adults and until one year after a minor reaches the age of majority even if this requires the record to be retained longer than seven years (49 Pa.
-Code § 16.95).
+Code § 16.95.
+Medical records.
+For hospitals: 28 Pa.
+Code § 115.23.
+Preservation of medical records.).
 Records should be retained beyond seven years if an audit involving those records is pending, until the audit findings are resolved and completed.